microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-lifecycle-workflows-mover-custom-workflow.md

 ---
 title: "Automate employee mover tasks when they change jobs using Lifecycle Workflows APIs"
-description: "Learn how to automate employee mover tasks when they change jobs using Lifecycle Workflows APIs in Microsoft Graph."
+description: "Learn how to automate employee mover tasks when they change jobs using lifecycle workflows APIs in Microsoft Graph."
 author: owinfreyATL
 ms.author: owinfrey
 ms.reviewer: Alexander.Filipin